cristea-lab/HexAligner/README.md

      ```bash
      pip install -r requirements.txt
      ```
+   - if you have a different version of Python, you can refer to the **requirements.txt** to create your own working environment

 3. **Set Up the R Environment** (optional, if using R scripts):
    - Ensure you have R version 4.2.2 installed.